tacosontitan/Bonfire.Net/README.md

-# Ignition.Net
+# Bonfire

-Ignition.Net is a collection of libraries that make it easy to add hosting and dependency injection to your .NET Framework applications.
+Bonfire is a collection of libraries that make it easy to add hosting and dependency injection to your .NET Framework applications.
 Say goodbye to boilerplate and hello to a cleaner, more testable codebase.

 ## Using `Ignite`